 There are many options to consider, with a choice of different makes and fuel types.
-Some are suited for large installations while others are designed for smaller or more specialised applications.
-The Tubman Heating team has experience with all types of boilers and burners and we’re happy to share our knowledge with you.
+Some are suited for large installations while others are designed for smaller or more specialized applications.
+The Tubman Heating team has experience with all types of boilers and burners and are happy to share their knowledge with you.

 Which fuel is right for me?

 If you can connect to the natural gas grid we recommend you do so.
-Natural gas is the cheapest, cleanest, most reliable and most efficient fuel.
+Natural gas is the cheapest, most reliable and most efficient fuel.
 If not, diesel is a good option.
 Liquid Petroleum gas (LPG) is another alternative but typically only for low-powered boilers, as LPG storage for large boilers becomes a complex and costly business.
-Ready access to solid fuel, such as wood off-cuts at a timber mill, may provide an economic justification for a solid fuel boiler but there are fuel storage, ash disposal, stoking and higher maintenance costs to consider.
-We can assist you in your choice.
+Ready access to solid fuel, such as wood off-cuts at a timber mill, may provide an economic justification for a solid fuel boiler but there are fuel storage, ash disposal, stoking and higher maintenance to consider.
+Wood pellets are easier on the environment but have a higher capital cost and require dry on-site storage.
+Tubman Heating can assist you in your choice.

 What can I do to reduce the risk of my boiler or burner failing?

-Just call us in Auckland on 444-5076 if you'd like to talk this through.
+Just call your local Tubman Heating branch if you’d like to talk this through.